CanTalat-Yakan/Unity.Humanoid.AnimationRigging/README.md

 # Humanoid Animation Rigging

 > Quick overview: A lightweight head/aim "look target" helper.
-Keeps a tracking target in front of the character, mirrors when the real target goes behind, clamps vertical angles, and applies smoothing—ideal for Animation Rigging Multi-Aim/LookAt or Animator LookAt.
+Keeps a tracking target in front of the character, mirrors when the real target goes behind, clamps vertical angles, and applies smoothing - ideal for Animation Rigging Multi-Aim/LookAt or Animator LookAt.

 A single-component utility that produces a stable, believable look/aim target in front of a character.
-It mirrors when the real target goes behind, enforces vertical angle limits to avoid neck-breaking poses, and smooths the motion to prevent jitter—perfect as input for Animation Rigging constraints or Animator LookAt.
+It mirrors when the real target goes behind, enforces vertical angle limits to avoid neck-breaking poses, and smooths the motion to prevent jitter - perfect as input for Animation Rigging constraints or Animator LookAt.

 ![screenshot](Documentation/Screenshot.png)